 Canoe the Carp Set for May 1 April 5, Carleton Place—The Mississippi Valley Conservation Authority (MVCA), the Friends of the Carp River and Trailhead Paddle Shack, are teaming up to host the second “Canoe the Carp River.”
 The event will be held on Sunday, May 1 between 10AM and 3PM.

 City Stream Watch program targets urban watercourses for monitoring The Mississippi Valley Conservation Authority is part of the City Stream Watch collaborative formed in 2014.
-The group, includes 10 agencies monitoring City of Ottawa streams.
-These agencies include: Rideau Valley Con
+The group includes 10 agencies monitoring City of Ottawa streams.
+These agencies include: Rideau Valley Cons

 Working with the community to restore vitality to Ottawa’s Little River CARLETON PLACE, November 3, 2014 – Carp River Care is good news for the Carp River and its tributaries as they receive some much needed attention to improve the quality of water flowing past their ba